 I’ve seen this meme pop up on my Facebook newsfeed over the past few weeks, and each friend who has posted it is Christian.
 These are all friends whom I admire and respect, they are not malicious people.
 What I think perhaps happened, in the moments before they pressed ‘share’ was that they didn’t quite evaluate the possible implications of their actions, they saw only momentary humour.Read More

-I’m usually not a huge fan of the Open Letter, though I’ve written one or two before, but every time I read one I find myself wondering why must these letters always be public?
+I’m usually not a huge fan of the Open Letter, though I’ve written one or two before, but every time I read one I find myself wondering why these letters must always be public?
 Say what you need to say in private and then move along on your merry way.
 Why the need for an audience?

 But ever the hypocrite (aren’t we all just a little, if not very well versed in hypocrisy) here I pen/type yet another open letter.
 The true recipient and any identifying characteristics shall remain anonymous, but the letter itself public, for my own sake.
 For the sake of accountability.
 As a not so subtle reminder to me, of self-responsibility, the responsibility of one who so often harps on about organic community and true vulnerability, then not-so-subtly veers off course.

 I’ve seen you around at church.
 Unfortunately until the other day we hadn’t had a chance to meet, at least not properly, but I’ve been watching you.
 Yep, I know that sounds creepy.
 But it’s not in that creepy stalker way, but with curiosity.
 I’ve been reading you, trying to glean images of your story and put them together.

 I could be totally wrong, but I think I’ve managed to view some of the collage that is you…

 I read a news story today that completely wrecked me.
 That’s not entirely true, it was in fact the accompanying YouTube clip that turned me into a blubbering mess.